£0.00

 Frustrated with the stiff, long-sleeved shirts that were de rigueur in tennis at the time, he set out to create something more comfortable and practical.

-The result was the L.12.12 polo shirt—a garment that would revolutionise not just tennis attire, but the entire landscape of casual wear.
+The result was the L.12.12 polo shirt—a garment that would revolutionise initially the tennis attire, and later on, the entire landscape of casual wear.

-The shirt’s name is a testament to Lacoste’s meticulous approach: ‘L’ for Lacoste, ‘1’ for the unique piqué cotton fabric, ‘2’ for the short-sleeved design, and ’12’ for the number of prototypes created before the final version was approved.
+The shirt’s name is a testament to Lacoste’s meticulous approach: ‘L’ for Lacoste, ‘1’ for the unique piqué cotton fabric, ‘2’ for the short-sleeved design, and ’12’ for the number of prototypes created.

 This attention to detail and pursuit of perfection would become hallmarks of the Lacoste brand.